Pronunciation of 'Metastasis'

 Ελληνικά (Greek)

-In Greek, it refers to 'displacement' or 'change of place,' often used in medical contexts.
+In Greek, it means 'displacement' or 'change of place'.